nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![Undo sequence diagram](images/UndoSequenceDiagram.png)

 Step 5.
 The user executed the command `filter Daniel` to find all Daniels.
-This command do not modify the clients' list.
+This command does not modify the client list.
 Hence, `Storage#addNewTempAddressBookFile()` will not be called and no new temporary files will be added.

 ![State 5 undo image](images/UndoState4.png)